lukemetz/lukemetz.github.io/_posts/2022-1-16-difficulty-of-extrapolation-nn-scaling.markdown

-The data looks surprisingly linear.
+The data looks surprisingly linear on this log-log plot.
 Great, we found our "law"!
-We can find the coefficients of this linear relation with least squares: `loss(hsize) = 7.0 - 0.275 log(hsize)`.
+We can find the coefficients of this relation with least squares: `loss(hsize) = 7.0 - 0.275 log(hsize)`.
 Empirically, this seems to hold for more than two orders of magnitude in hidden size.

 All excited about our nice looking interpolation, we thought we could extrapolate a little over one order of magnitude in hidden size to train a bigger model.
 However, to our dismay, we find the performance dramatically off of our predicted curve.